centrahq/api-documentation/pages/05.api-references/04.order-api/01.api-reference/106.create-shipment/docs.md

 # Create shipment

 `POST  *base*/shipments`
 Authentication : [API Key](/api-references/api-intro#authentication)

 This will create a shipment and per default try to capture from the payment provider, shipment will not be created if the capture fails.

 [notice-box=alert]
 You have the ability to turn off capture to make it possible to edit the shipment after it has been created.
-However, if you explicitly turn off capture using ``"capture": false``, we will not capture the money for the order automatically, and the :ref:`order-api-complete-shipment` call MUST be made and verified that it was successful until you can ship any products.
+However, if you explicitly turn off capture using ``"capture": false``, we will not capture the money for the order automatically, and the [Order API complete shipment](/api-references/order-api/api-reference/complete-shipment) call MUST be made and verified that it was successful until you can ship any products.
 [/notice-box]

 ## Parameters